RamehNagella/DevTinder/homework.md

 - create password using bcrypt.hash() and save the user with enccrypted password
 - Create Login API
 - Compare passwords and throw errors if email or password is invalid

+10.

+- install the cookie-parser
+- just send the dummy cookie to the user
+- creaet GET /profile API and check if you get the cookie back
+- install jsonwebtoken
+  -In login API, after email and password validation, create a JWT token and send it to user in cookie res.cookie("token", token)

+- Read the cookies inside your profile API and find the looged in user
+  // const cookie = req.cookie; // will not work
+  const cookies = req.cookies;

+Why Does the Server Attach the JWT Token to a Cookie?
+When a user logs in, the server validates the credentials, generates a JWT token, and attaches it to a cookie before sending it to the browser.
+Here’s why:

+1️⃣ Cookies Store the Token Securely
+Instead of storing the JWT in localStorage or sessionStorage, storing it in cookies provides better security:

+HTTP-only: The cookie cannot be accessed via JavaScript (prevents XSS attacks).

+Secure: Only sent over HTTPS, preventing MITM attacks.

+Same-Origin Restrictions: Only accessible to the domain that set it.

+📌 Summary
+✅ Why store JWT in a cookie?

+More Secure than localStorage (prevents XSS attacks).

+Automatic Handling: Sent with every request, no need for manual headers.

+Persistent Sessions: User stays logged in across tabs and refreshes.

+CSRF Protection: With SameSite settings.